TykTechnologies/tyk-plugin-demo-ruby/README.md

         curl -v http://localhost:8080/grpc-api-test/headers

 This will then make a request to the server using the middleware defined in the `grpc_app_sample.json` file.

+## License

+This project is released under the MPL v2.0.
+See [full version of the license](LICENSE.md).